slsa-framework/slsa/docs/spec/draft/source-requirements.md

 -   Users SHOULD check that the expected `SLSA_SOURCE_LEVEL_` is listed within `verifiedLevels`.
 -   Users MUST ignore any unrecognized values in `verifiedLevels`.

-### Full attestations
+### Provenance attestations

-Full attestations provide tamper-proof evidence (ideally signed [in-toto attestations](https://github.com/in-toto/attestation/blob/main/README.md)) that can be used to determine what SLSA Source Level or other high level properties a given revision meets This evidence can be used by an authority as the basis for issuing a [Summary Attestation](#summary-attestation).
+Source provenance attestations provide tamper-proof evidence (ideally signed [in-toto attestations](https://github.com/in-toto/attestation/blob/main/README.md)) that can be used to determine what SLSA Source Level or other high level properties a given revision meets This evidence can be used by an authority as the basis for issuing a [Summary Attestation](#summary-attestation).